vinkla/laravel-translator/README.md

 Below is a list of features that I would like to see in future releases.
 Please submit and [issue](https://github.com/vinkla/translator/issues) if you want to add anything, or better yet, create an [pull request](https://github.com/vinkla/translator/pulls)!

 - Add create, update, delete functionality to the translator trait.
-- Add a bootstrap command to scaffold the localisations migration.
+- Add bootstrap command to generate the localisations migration.
 - Add generator command to scaffold new translations migrations.

 ## License